Influence of the French Revolution: Switzerland

 The French invaded Switzerland and turned it into an ally known as the "Helvetic Republic" (1798–1803).
-The interference with localism and traditional liberties was deeply resented, although some modernizing reforms took place.R.R.
-Palmer, The Age of the Democratic Revolution 2: 394–421 Resistance was strongest in the more traditional Catholic bastions, with armed uprisings breaking out in spring 1798 in the central part of Switzerland.
+The interference with localism and traditional liberties was deeply resented, although some modernizing reforms took place.
+Resistance was strongest in the more traditional Catholic bastions, with armed uprisings breaking out in spring 1798 in the central part of Switzerland.
 Alois Von Reding, a powerful Swiss general, led an army of 10,000 men from the Cantons of Uri, Schwyz and Nidwalden against the French.
 This resulted in the Swiss regaining control of Lucerne, however due to the sheer greatness in size of the French army, Von Reding's movement was eventually suppressed.
 The French Army suppressed the uprisings but support for revolutionary ideals steadily declined, as the Swiss resented their loss of local democracy, the new taxes, the centralization, and the hostility to religion.

 The instability of France resulted in the creation of two different revolutionary groups with different ideologies of revolt: The aristocrats, seeking the restoration of the Old Swiss Confederacy and a section of the population wanting a coup.
 Furthermore, Switzerland became a battleground between the armies of France, Austria and Russia.
 Ultimately, this instability, frequent coups within the government and the eventual Bourla-papey forced Napoleon to sign the Act of Medallion which led to the fall of the Helvetic Republic and the restoration of the Confederacy.

 The long-term impact of the French Revolution has been assessed by Martin: